highfidelity/hifi-content/usefulUtilities/avatarEntityRemover/README.md

 ## Setup
 1. Add an entity to your domain.
-    - A big Box primitive would work perfectly.
-    - Note that anyone who can modify the `userData` of this entity will be able to control which scripts are blacklisted and temporarily paused!
-    - A good place for this entity is right under the floor near your domain's spawn point.
+    - A giant Zone entity would work perfectly.
+A good place for this entity is centered around your domain's content.
+Its dimensions should be large enough to encompass the domain's content.
 You want to ensure that all visitors to your domain load this entity.
+    - Note that anyone who can modify the `userData` of this entity will be able to control this script's configurable settings!
 2. Add the below `userData` object to the attached entity's `userData`
     1. Set the `enableAvatarEntityRestore` `bool` in the `userData` to `true` if you want removed avatar entities to be restored when the script is unloaded; set it to `false` otherwise.
-3. Add the `scriptPauser.js` script to the entity
+3. Add the `avatarEntityRemover.js` script to the entity

 Here's the object to add to the entity's `userData`:
 ```